I am a Berlin-based geospatial analyst and journalist using remote sensing & open-source information to investigate security and environmental issues.

 Currently I am researching about the impact of climate change on society, and possibly ways in which crises can be predicted and mitigated.

-My overall goal is to find ways to analyse open source data and use mathmatical modelling to increase the overall resiliance of societies, in the face of escalating global political, technological and climatic instability.
+My overall goal is to find ways to analyse open source data and use mathematical modelling to increase the overall resiliance of societies, in the face of escalating global political, technological and climatic instability.